gigenam/mgblockslider/README.md

 - Texts in English and Spanish (check FAQ), and is translation ready.
 - Developer friendly, you can add your own assets with a couple of CSS lines.

 Go to the [Wiki](https://github.com/gigenam/mgblockslider/wiki) for the full documentation on how to use and/or customize everything.

 ## Installation

-Install it like any other plugin, via the WordPress plugin directory inside your WordPress administration or by downloading this repo, compress the content of the `app` folder and uploading the .zip file to your server at /wp-content/plugins/.
+Install it like any other plugin, via the WordPress plugin directory inside your WordPress administration or by downloading this repo, and upload the content of the `app` folder to your server at /wp-content/plugins/.

 Go to the [Wiki](https://github.com/gigenam/mgblockslider/wiki) for the full documentation on how to use and/or customize everything.

 ## Frequently Asked Questions